Lawn Dogs: Production

 The film was based on an original screenplay by Naomi Wallace, a playwright and poet from Kentucky.

 It was financed by Rank Organisation, the first film the British company had fully financed in sixteen years.

+Filming took place on-location in the city of Prospect, Kentucky outside of Louisville and in Oldham County, Kentucky.

 Reception

 The film was well received by critics, based on 18 reviews collected by Rotten Tomatoes it holds a 72% overall approval rating.

 Time Out praised Duigan in that he "maintains an atmosphere where dream is a short step from nightmare.
 Quirkily haunting."
 Janet Maslin of The New York Times praised the casting of Barton and Rockwell "it also shows off a poised young actress and a leading man with charisma to burn".
 Maslin felt that the "pointedly whimsical film overworks the fairy-tale aspect of this friendship (between Devon and Trent)", she concluded that Duigan "does breathe life into a story that rails against conventional wisdom".
 Empire praised Barton's "hypnotic central performance" and Wallace's "intelligent first screenplay".
 The review continued to note that "Duigan makes imaginative use of his material, heightening Devon's home-life horrors to semi-cartoonishness without stretching credibility, and the fantasy finale is a winner."
+The Washington Post praised the film as a lyrical Southern Gothic narrative of love and hate.

 A dissenting review came from Roger Ebert, who wrote in the Chicago Sun-Times that Lawn Dogs is well-made but ultimately directionless and without meaning: "All of [the film's] events happen with the precision and vivid detail of a David Lynch movie, but I do not know why.
 It is easy to make a film about people who are pigs and people who are free spirits, but unless you show how or why they got that way, they're simply characters you've created."